Authentication

 Try it: Basic auth against httpbin

 httpbin's /basic-auth/user/passwd endpoint returns 401 without credentials and 200 with the right ones.
-Quick way to confirm the helper's actually wiring the header.
+A quick way to confirm the helper is wiring the header.

 package main